IRadoherty/CICD/doc/Snowflake.md

 ````

 A helpful tip for the Account and the Host is if your Snowflake instance is "nt85445.east-us-2.azure.snowflakecomputing.com" the Account name is "nt85445" and the Host is "nt85445.east-us-2.azure.snowflakecomputing.com".

-The Snowflake.Type field allows for a funciton or procedure for the rules to run in Snowflake as.

 The Snowflake.RevisionTracking may become useful if you would like the rule applications' revisions to be brought into the function or procedure to back test against other revisions.
 For example, if turned on, the revision number would be attached to the end of the function or procedure name where "function_4" would run revision 4 and "function_5" would run revision 5.